-Hands up if you have kids who love burgers?
-I’m guessing there is quite a lot of us out there!
-Unfortunately, a lot of burgers come with a long list of ingredients that are difficult to pronounce, let alone spell.
+Hands up if you have kids who love burgers.
+I'm guessing there is quite a lot of us out there!

 Making your own burgers is so easy and, with approx. 10 minutes of extra effort, you can make healthy and delicious burger patties with a recognisable and tasty ingredient list.